 - Large quilts

-Queen or king-sized sheets are fine, but large fluffy comforters aren’t something this washer can handle.
+Queen or king-sized sheets are fine, but large fluffy comforters aren’t something this washing machine can handle.

 Now, it’s essential to keep in mind the drying process as well.
-If you’re looking to buy a portable washing machine you are probably also looking at portable dryers.
+If you’re looking to buy the best portable washing machine you are probably also looking at portable dryers.

-Portable washing machines like the Panda have a spin cycle just like a full-size washer.
-This means the washer drum spins and forces water out of the laundry, but doesn’t completely dry it.
+The best portable washing machines like the Panda have a spin cycle just like a full-size washing machine.
+This means the washing machine drum spins and forces water out of the laundry, but doesn’t completely dry it.
 You can either hang your laundry to dry or use a portable dryer.

 For portable 110-120V tumble dryers, you can check out our Portable 120V Tumble Dryers Buying Guide.